CandyMan999/aolisback/README.txt

                                                 videoChat seconds per plan: x number,
                                                 }
 19. Clear out the messages sent every day, and seconds of video every week with cron job. - make seed users and test this with a large dataset for chunking with cron
-20.. add Holt to unbuntu server to keep track of usage.. or check if digital ocean has data..
-21.. if photos are 0 then back to profileComplete false.- did that but now fix when sent back to profile.
-22. if delete account pull from other users liked, blocked, and matched
-23. no pull down refresh on map

 24. notification, a user you like is online
+25. remove jitsi logs from unbuntu server to free up disc space
+26. Check twilio money before deploy